Swifter1243/ReMapper-Blender-Exporter/README.md

 | 0.06 | 4.0.0 |

 # Installation
-Go to releases, download the `script.py` from the latest release and put it somewhere in your computer.
+Go to releases, download the `script.py` from the release you want, and put it somewhere in your computer.

 In Blender, open `Edit > Preferences > Add-ons > Install` and navigate to the `script.py`.